 Can you tell me my chances given my background?

 The admissions process at MIT Sloan does not include a pre-screening of resumes.
 Requests for pre-screening of resumes to determine eligibility cannot be conducted by our staff.
+Please take a look at our Class Profile to see where our MBA students come from.

 How important are extracurricular activities?
 Is it ok if some are work related?